 Once the polygons for Measured, Indicated and Inferred resources are drawn on longitudinal sections (using CAD software), the area, average width, volume and weighted mean grade is calculated for every polygon using electronic spread-sheets.
 Capping of outlier grades is done before calculation of the weighted mean grades.
 Capping grades are defined by analyzing cumulative frequency histograms, the grade at the 95% percentile is selected and capping is done per sample before compositing by length of channel line of drill-hole intercept.
 Tonnage is calculated using the calculated volume and an SG of 2.5 tonnes per cubic metre.
 An SG of 2.5 has been used for La Guitarra veins since 1993; estimated SG for 29 mineralized samples from Coloso using the water immersion method reported minimum SG of 2.19, maximum SG of 2.97 and mean of 2.42.
-Once the tonnage is calculated, the metallic contents (measured in ounces) are calculated using the summary of the estimated Mineral Resources for the Nazareno, La Guitarra, Santa Lucia, Veta Rica and La Tuna veins.
+Once the tonnage is calculated, the metallic contents (measured in ounces) are calculated using the weighted mean grades and the conversion factor of 31.1035 g/oz.
+Table 14.14 shows the summary of the estimated Mineral Resources for the Nazareno, La Guitarra, Santa Lucia, Veta Rica and La Tuna veins.